hyperledger/fabric/docs/source/channel_update_tutorial.rst

   jq -s '.[0] * {"channel_group":{"groups":{"Application":{"groups": {"Org3MSP":.[1]}}}}}' config.json ./organizations/peerOrganizations/org3.example.com/org3.json > modified_config.json

-Now, within the CLI container we have two JSON files of interest -- ``config.json`` and ``modified_config.json``.
+Now, within the Org3CLI container we have two JSON files of interest -- ``config.json`` and ``modified_config.json``.
 The initial file contains only Org1 and Org2 material, whereas the "modified" file contains all three Orgs.
 At this point it's simply a matter of re-encoding these two JSON files and calculating the delta.